Laura has an academic and personal interest in politics/ social issues. Her hubs are well researched and informative. Always entertaining.

 Wouldn't it be amazing and a much more civilized world if we could only see one another in shadow?
 Growing up in a diverse community during the disco generation will always remain one of my greatest assets.
 Long before such phrases as Racial Profiling reared their heads after the incident of September 11, 2011 stereotypes existed.

-Stereotyping as defined by the American Heritage Dictionary is: 1.
-A conventional over simplistic opinion or image.
-Is this not also a definition for Racial Profiling?
-Racial in the American heritage dictionary is defined as: 1.
+But is this not also a definition for Racial Profiling?
+Racial, in the American heritage dictionary, is defined as: 1.
 Determined by race 2.
 Between or among distinct human racial groups i.e. racial discrimination.
-American Heritage defines Profile or Profiling as: A brief biographical essay.
+American Heritage defines Profile or Profiling as: 1.
+A brief biographical essay.

 Fear or rather fear of the unknown is a tool used by not only terrorists but by our own government.
-Fear and lack of true information about a specific person, place or thing is a slippery slope.
+Fear and lack of true information about a specific person, place, or thing is a slippery slope.
 Many Americans have and still do navigate through a ton of conflicting information on a daily basis.
 Having had a diverse community made up specifically of African American/Hispanic and Arabic descent was empowering to me growing up.
-As a young child,teenager then as an adult.
+As a young child, the teenager than as an adult.
 I had the opportunity to read, Breathing-Books with a multitude of various covers.
-For this I owe a deep gratitude not only to my immediate family but to my former community as a whole.
+For this, I owe deep gratitude not only to my immediate family but to my former community as a whole.